 Terms for withdrawal from an LIF

-The income that a holder can withdraw from his or her life income fund (LIF) is directly related to his or her age.
+The income that a LIF holder can draw from his or her life income fund (LIF) is directly related to his or her age.

 Under age 54